-Action Item In order to streamline your permitting process, the municipality should review its permitting powers: who reviews and approves, how much does the permit cost, is there an appeal procedure, etc. The following Best Practices can be used to improve communication between stakeholders and the community about the local permitting process for special events.
-For this best practice, the Osceola County Board of County Commissioners utilizes these techniques to ensure an expedient, open permitting process for their special events. • Single Point of Contact • Users' Guide to Permitting with Permitting Flow Charts & Checklists • Clear Submittal Requirements • Concurrent Applications • Combined Public Hearings, if needed • Pre-Application Process • Development Review Committee (DRC) • Regularly scheduled inter-departmental meetings • Physical proximity of professional staff to review These best practices apply to streamlining special event applications that are allowed in specific areas of a community.
+In order to streamline your permitting process, the municipality should review its permitting powers: who reviews and approves, how much does the permit cost, is there an appeal procedure, etc.

+The following Best Practices can be used to improve communication between stakeholders and the community about the local permitting process for special events.
+For this best practice, the Osceola County Board of County Commissioners utilizes these techniques to ensure an expedient, open permitting process for their special events.

+- Single Point of Contact

+- Users' Guide to Permitting with Permitting Flow Charts & Checklists

+- Clear Submittal Requirements

+- Concurrent Applications

+- Combined Public Hearings, if needed

+- Pre-Application Process

+- Development Review Committee (DRC)

+- Regularly scheduled inter-departmental meetings

+- Physical proximity of professional staff to review

+These best practices apply to streamlining special event applications that are allowed in specific areas of a community.
 In most cases, the zoning district would dictate the type of uses allowed in a community.
 This particular example permits special events as a type of use in commercially zoned areas and have a limitation of occurrences per calendar year.

-Process As listed above, streamlined permitting can be realized if a municipality explores the concepts below.
+As listed above, streamlined permitting can be realized if a municipality explores the concepts below.
 Not only has COVID maybe expedited these processes, but it has likely created a more permanent change in the ways municipalities interact with special events.

-1. Single Point of Contact.
-The Community Development Department was the repository for the initial application and would determine if requirements were met leading to the scheduling of a Development Review Committee Meeting.
-2. Users' Guide to Permitting and Permitting Flow Charts and Checklists.
+- Single Point of Contact.
+The Community Development Department was the repository for the initial application and would determine if requirements were met leading to the scheduling of a Development Review Committee Meeting. - 2.
+Users' Guide to Permitting and Permitting Flow Charts and Checklists.
 If a community already has a product like this, the process for permitting for special events can be incorporated into the existing guide.
-As the government provided an electronic permitting system, following the flow of the permit was easy for the applicant to see what either was missing or if a staff review had occurred.
-3. Clear Submittal Requirements.
+As the government provided an electronic permitting system, following the flow of the permit was easy for the applicant to see what either was missing or if a staff review had occurred. - 3.
+Clear Submittal Requirements.
 Special event permit applications required documented permission from the property owner, site plan, photos, proof of insurance, and a narrative description of the event.
-Other documents would be required application permits, and their approvals, would need to be furnished as part of the permit approval process.
-The communication internally would be to ensure those permit approvals, would need to be furnished as part of the permit approval process.
-The contrings, if needed.
-This was not a likely occurrence due to the local regulation, however, concurrent approvals would occur at a designated meeting of the local Development Review Committee.
-6. Pre-Application Process.
+Other documents would be required if necessary. - Concurrent Applications.
+Other required application permits, and their approvals, would need to be furnished as part of the permit approval process.
+The communication internally would be to ensure those permit approvals were occurring with the County Health Department or Public Safety, if necessary. - 5.
+Combined Public Hearings, if needed.
+This was not a likely occurrence due to the local regulation, however, concurrent approvals would occur at a designated meeting of the local Development Review Committee. - Pre-Application Process.
 The point of contact for the process was the specific department staff person who would be able to address outstanding issues and questions regarding the permit requirements.